-- The types of behavior that pose the least threat are shown in the lower area of the diagram.
+- The types of behaviour that pose the least threat are shown in the lower area of the diagram.

-- The types of behavior that pose a greater threat are displayed in the upper part of the diagram.
+- The types of behaviour that pose a greater threat are displayed in the upper part of the diagram.

 Malware types with multiple functions